Modig/insurance-service/README.md

 The test coverage follows the test pyramid fairly well.
 That said, I believe the classic test pyramid is becoming more of a guideline than a strict rule, especially as tooling and deployment patterns evolve.

+### DevOps

+DevOps has been one of the biggest paradigm shifts in software development during my career.
+I strongly believe in the value it brings, and I’ve reflected that in this solution by providing:

+* Automated tests on multiple levels, integrated into the GitHub workflow.
+* CI/CD pipeline support.
+* Infrastructure as Code via GitHub Actions.
+* Safe releases enforced by test-driven deployment logic (even though the deploy step is currently deactivated).

+### Documentation

+I believe documentation is important, especially for external APIs, onboarding new team members, and understanding what I built a year ago.
+However, documentation can easily become outdated if not managed carefully.

+In this solution, I aimed to keep documentation **close to the code** to increase its chance of staying up to date.
+This
+includes:

+* Clean and readable code structure.
+* Javadoc for key components.
+* Auto-generated API documentation with Swagger/OpenAPI.
+* This `README.md` file as an accessible overview.

 ### Personal Reflection

 This project closely resembles challenges I’ve tackled in previous roles, for example, during three years of work